sl5net/autocivP/README.md

 - setup all defaults by type into the chat:
   - feature value
-- make sure that all theam members use the same jitsi-chat
+- make sure that all team members use the same jitsi-chat
 - change the polar_sea time slices to other minues (e.g. from 15 to 5 Minutes)

 ## Questions & feedback